Dental Front Desk Stress Can Be Intense!

 Fitting tasks into the day might feel impossible.
 There is just no time to call insurances about unpaid claims.
 Unscheduled hygiene patients really should be called someday, and when are we going to send patient statements?

 When I am feeling stressed, the last thing I want is something else to do!
 You might be thinking that taking a course to show you how to organize your dental front office is more stressful.

 Let me assure you, this course is not stressful at all!
 In fact, each unit is designed to fit into your day very easily!
 Here’s how it works.
 You simply read through your assignment for your dental front desk each day, and then set out to get it done.

 Different days of the week, and different weeks of each month are given special assignments.
 It is totally manageable and will simplify your life at the dental office.
 It will reduce the stress at your dental front desk.

 Repeat These Steps Each Month!

-Better yet, you have access to this course each and every month.
+Better yet, you have access to all the resources you need each and every month.
 It takes time to develop new habits and to break old habits.
-You will find that will repeatedly working through the course, that you develop new ways of tackling your day.
+You will find that will repeatedly working through the your membership materials to provide great support!